Seboran/paninerd-bot/README.md

 `!salt`
 This displays random RL messages like during a typical salty player.

-`!create url`
+`!create RL-number`
 Creates an user.
-You must send a url pointing towards your RL Stats.
+You must send your Rocket League Stats id.
 You can find stats here on [Rocket League Stats](https://rocketleaguestats.com).

 `!udpate url`
 Modify the given url.
 You must create an account before updating it.